mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 ## Research interests

-My main research interest lies in the intersection between the <ins>theory of survey sampling</ins> with possible <ins>missing data</ins> and <ins>statistical learning</ins>.
+My main research interest lies at the intersection of the theory of <ins>survey sampling<ins> the treatment of <ins>missing data<ins>, and <ins>statistical learning<ins>.

-More precisely, I am working on developing and analyzing the properties of methodologies for solving estimation problems in survey sampling, with possible nonresponse, using tools from statistical learning.
-I am particularly interested in cases when the number of covariates is especially large (high-dimensional scenarios).
+More precisely, I am working on developing rigorous inference methods for survey sampling, particularly in the presence of nonresponse.
+To address complex estimation problems, I rely on tools from statistical learning and aim to study the theoretical properties of the resulting procedures.
+A central focus of this work is on high-dimensional settings, where the number of auxiliary variables is non-negligible relative to the sample size.

-More recently, I also began working on <ins>resampling methods</ins> (e.g., cross-validation, jackknife, bootstrap) and their applications for <ins>model selection</ins> in survey sampling and <ins>time series</ins>.
-See the [Publication](https://mehdidagdoug.github.io/publications/) for details about my publications.
+See the [Publication](https://mehdidagdoug.github.io/publications/) page for details about my publications.

 ## Teaching